- All things exist

 - 1877-1908: By now the quorums were on a ward level, and the First Presidency instructed that all worthy young men be ordained to the Priesthood, and schooled in its use as teens.
 Boys from 11-18 received the priesthood, and generally stayed as deacons until they received the Melchizedek Priesthood.
 The deacons were still custodians, not involved in the sacrament.

-He was not killed, but he was imprisoned for about a year.
-He was chained to the prophet in the squalor of Richmond Jail, and he was also present in the horrible confinement of Liberty Jail.
+He was not killed, but he was imprisoned for about a year, first chained to the prophet in the squalor of Richmond Jail, and also present in the horrible confinement of Liberty Jail.